As a runner you might unfortunately find yourself with one of the most common foot problems for runners.

 Moreover, untreated foot problems can develop into a foot injury and impact your running performance, such as reducing running distance and speed.

-Our ultimate list of 11 common foot problems is designed to help runners identify their problem, understand why it occurs, prevent it, and get treatment.
+This ultimate list of 11 common foot problems is designed to help runners identify their problem, understand why it occurs, prevent it, and get treatment.

 Let's take a look.